Bureau of Democracy, Human Rights and Labor Request for Statements of Interest

-The U.S. Department of State, Bureau of Democracy, Human Rights and Labor (DRL) announces an open competition for organizations interested in submitting Statements of Interest (SOI) for projects that support the policy objective to promote human rights, accountability, and access to information in the DPRK.
+The Bureau of Democracy, Human Rights and Labor (DRL) announces a Request for Statements of Interest (RSOI) from organizations interested in submitting Statements of Interest (SOI) for programs that support the policy objective to foster civil, political, religious, and labor rights in Cuba.

 The submission of a SOI is the first step in a two-part process.
 Applicants must first submit a SOI, which is a concise, 3-page concept note designed to clearly communicate a program idea and its objectives before the development of a full proposal application.
 The purpose of the SOI process is to allow applicants the opportunity to submit program ideas for DRL to evaluate prior to requiring the development of full proposal applications.
 Upon review of eligible SOIs, DRL will invite selected applicants to expand their ideas into full proposal applications.

-To maximize the impact and sustainability of the award(s) that result(s) from this SOI/NOFO, DRL reserves the right to execute a non-competitive continuation amendment(s).
-Any noncompetitive continuation is contingent on performance and availability of funds.
-A noncompetitive continuation is not guaranteed; the Department of State reserves the right to exercise or not exercise the option to issue non-competitive continuation amendment(s).
+To maximize the impact and sustainability of the award(s) that result(s) from this solicitation, DRL reserves the right to execute a non-competitive continuation amendment(s).
+Any non-competitive continuation is contingent on performance and availability of funds.
+A non-competitive continuation is not guaranteed; the Department of State reserves the right to exercise or not exercise the option to issue non-competitive continuation amendment(s).

-Activities that are not typically considered competitive include, but are not limited to:
+Activities that are typically funded include, but are not limited to:

 - The provision of large amounts of humanitarian assistance;